Samnite Wars: 296 BC: Etruscan intervention

 Appius Claudius suffered a number of setbacks and lost the confidence of his troops.
-Lucius Volumnius, who had taken three fortifications in Samnium, sent Quintus Fabius to suppress disturbances by the plebeians in Lucania, left the ravaging of rural Samnium to Publius Decius and went to Etruria.
-Livy notes that some annalists said that Appius Claudius had written him a letter to summon him from Samnium and that this became a subject of dispute between the two consuls, with the former denying it and the latter insisting that he had been summoned by the former.
-Livy thought that Appius Claudius did not write the letter, but said that he wanted to send his colleague back to Samnium and felt that he ungratefully denied his need for help.
+Lucius Volumnius, who had taken three fortifications in Samnia, sent Quintus Fabius to suppress disturbances by the plebeians in Lucania, left the ravaging of rural Samnia to Publius Decius and went to Etruria.
+Livy notes that some annalists said that Appius Claudius had written him a letter to summon him from Samnia and that this became a subject of dispute between the two consuls, with the former denying it and the latter insisting that he had been summoned by the former.
+Livy thought that Appius Claudius did not write the letter, but said that he wanted to send his colleague back to Samnia and felt that he ungratefully denied his need for help.
 However, the soldiers begged him to stay.
 A dispute between the two men ensued, but the soldiers insisted that both consuls fight in Etruria.
 The Etruscans faced Lucius Volumnius and the Samnites advanced on Appius Claudius.
 Livy said that "the enemy could not withstand a force so much greater than they were accustomed to meet."
 They were routed; 7,900 were killed and 2,010 were captured.

-Lucius Volumnius hurried back to Samnium because the proconsulships of Quintus Fabius and Publius Decius were about to expire.
+Lucius Volumnius hurried back to Samnia because the proconsulships of Quintus Fabius and Publius Decius were about to expire.
 Meanwhile, the Samnites raised new troops and raided Roman territories and allies in Campania around Capua and Falernium.
-Lucius Volumnius headed for Campania and was informed that the Samnites had gone back to Samnium to take their loot.
+Lucius Volumnius headed for Campania and was informed that the Samnites had gone back to Samnia to take their loot.
 He caught up with their camp and defeated a force which was made unfit to fight by the burden of their loot.
 The Samnite commander, Staius Minatius, was attacked by the prisoners of the Samnites and delivered to the consul.
 The senate decided to establish the colonies of Minturnae on the mouth of the River Liris and Sinuessa further inland, in the former territory of the Ausoni.